Board of Directors

 As Youth Programs Manager for the Wylde Center (formerly Oakhurst Community Garden Project), Kyla provided year-round garden-based education programming for youth ages 2-21 in the city of Decatur.
 With the Southeastern Horticultural Society, Kyla managed a school and community garden in the Edgewood neighborhood of Atlanta as the Community Environmental Educator.
 These gardens served as home base for the summer Farm Crew program, which hired neighborhood youth to manage the gardens, sell produce at the local farmers market and neighborhood restaurants, and get basic job skills training.

-Kyla also directed the School Gardens Division of Sustenance Design, Atlanta’s first edible landscape design company, where she remains on the advisory committee.
+Kyla also directed the School Gardens Division of Sustenance Design, Atlanta’s first edible landscape design company.
 As a member of the Atlanta Local Food Initiative’s steering committee since 2006, Kyla has been involved in planning two ALFI summits as well as drafting the ALFI’s Plan for Atlanta’s Sustainable Food Future.
 Kyla has led workshops and presentations on school and youth garden topics at venues including Georgia Organic’s Farm to School Summit, the Council of Outdoor Learning’s Outdoor Learning Symposium, and the American Community Gardening Association’s annual conference.

 Director of Leadership Center